-- PI Demolition must not result in the loss of significant fabric, form, items, outbuildings or landscape elements that contribute to the historic cultural heritage significance of the place unless all of the Basement and Ground Floors.
-It also proposes to remove, retain and reinstate features of architectural significance (as identified on drawing - there are, environmental, social, economic or safety reasons of greater value to the community than the historic cultural heritage values of the place; - (b) there are no prudent and feasible alternatives; - important structural or facade elements that can feasibly be retained and reused in a new structure, are to be retained; - (d) significant fabric is documented before demolition the re-use and retention of the significant structural elements and the re-use and retention of the significant structural elements to the Basement and Ground Floors.
+PI Demolition must not result in the loss of significant fabric, form, items, outbuildings or landscape elements that contribute to the historic cultural heritage significance of the place unless all of the following are satisfied: - there are, environmental, social, economic or safety reasons of greater value to the community than the historic cultural heritage values of the place; - (b) there are no prudent and feasible alternatives; - important structural or facade elements that can feasibly be retained and reused in a new structure, are to be retained; - (d) significant fabric is documented before demolition

+The proposal nominates the retention of significant façade elements and the re-use and retention of the significant structural elements to the Basement and Ground Floors.
 It also proposes to remove, retain and reinstate features of architectural significance (as identified on drawing TP022 RevTP01) such as pressed metal ceilings and cargo doors.
 The retained fabric is located in publicly accessible areas of the proposal and is incorporated into the design so as to retain the legibility of the heritage place.

 While the proposal nominates some demolition of extant fabric on levels 01 and 02, the fabric has been subject to much alteration and is not considered to substantially contribute to the historical cultural heritage significance of the place.
-In this regard the proposal does represent responsiveness to the Development Standard for Heritage Places.
+In this regard the proposal does represent responsiveness to the Development Standard for Heritage